 Call center management knows that there are risks and rewards when it comes to running a business.
 However, some things, such as compliance and security are things that should never be risked.
 Information on your customers is sensitive data and needs to be continuously managed.
-Your business needs to find the leaks in security before any con artists can break in, which unfortunately is becoming a common practice today.
+Your business needs to find the leaks in security and implement security policies before any con artists can break in, which unfortunately is becoming a common practice today.

 Due to a streak of data breaches, the Federal Trade Commission has created new rules and regulations for security that your business needs to be up to par with.
 If your business is not up to the standard, you will find yourself dealing with huge fines and legal battles.